aatxe/OpenMaple/README.md

 dependencies, we're using [Netty][netty] and [Hibernate][hib] to ensure that the emulator is fast, efficient, and load-bearing.
 Additionally, we use Google's [Guava][guava] library to provide a set of common libraries to use throughout the emulator where needed.
+To manage and access game data, this emulator uses the [NX Format][nx] through [pkgnx][pkgnx] to provide a simple and fast data solution.
 We want our emulator to be able to get the most that it can out of the hardware, and we're sure that users want that too.
 We also use [SLF4J][slf4j] to support our logging to provide a flexible, easy-to-use logging system.
 OpenEmu aims to give choice back to the end-user.

 ### The Design ###